bemoid/bemoid/scss/components/group/group.md

 ---
 title: Group
-description: Component for grouping together other components into single interface.
+description: Component for grouping together other components into a single interface.
 group: Components
 layout: docs.html
 algolia: true
 ---

-Component for grouping together other components into single interface.
-It manages the items positioning and radius, so they can create uniform interface.
+Component for grouping together other components into a single interface.
+It manages the items positioning and radius, so they can create a uniform interface.

 ## Usage

-Wrap elements you want to group within a `.group` block class and add to its direct childrean the `.group__item` element class.
+Wrap elements you want to group within a `.group` block class and add to its direct children the `.group__item` element class.

 [[example file=components/group/example/basic.html]]

-### Overlaping items
+### Overlapping items

-As you can see in basic example, borders of the items stack next to each other and don't create a coherent interface.
-Use `.group--overlaped` modifier class to resolve this problem.
+As you can see in the basic example, borders of the items stack next to each other and don't create a coherent interface.
+Use `.group--overlapped` modifier class to resolve this problem.

-> Your grouped items have thicker border?
+> Your grouped items have a thicker border?
 You can control the size of the overlap with a `$group-overlap` variable.

 [[example file=components/group/example/overlaped.html]]